-Details on eligibility to convert a traditional IRA to a Roth IRA.
+Details on eligibility to convert some or all of a traditional retirement account to a Roth IRA.

 Eligibility for a Roth conversion was greatly simplified when Congress repealed the $100,000 income limitation as of 2010.
 There are still some important details concerning conversion eligibility, though.

 The general rule here is that if you’re able to take a distribution that’s eligible for a rollover, you’re also allowed to do a conversion.

 - Employer plans.
 Distributions from qualified employer plans such as 401k or 403b accounts can be converted (rolled) directly to a Roth IRA if eligible for rollover to a traditional IRA.
 Note that certain distributions (such as hardship distributions) can’t be rolled over, and these cannot be converted.

 - SIMPLE IRAs.
 A SIMPLE IRA can be converted to a Roth IRA, but only after you’ve participated in a SIMPLE IRA Plan for the employer maintaining that plan for at least two years.
 Before that, the only rollover permitted for your SIMPLE IRA is to another SIMPLE IRA.